-The majority of this information will be contained in the appendix to this document and will be cited throughout the thesis that follows.
-This document also serves to provide personal testaments, experiences, and lessons as to the importance of this project, not only in academia (to architecture and engineering students) but to the professional realm and the leaders of tomorrow that will mold the future of sustainability as well.
+This document has been prepared as a record for the accomplishments of the 2007 University of Maryland Solar Decathlon Team and fulfills the requirements of the Graduate School as a Master's Thesis Document.
 The appendix to the document was completed as a collaborative effort between team leaders, and serves to portray the design process that emerged and evolved, as well as the teams' participation in the Solar Decathlon.
 In addition, team leaders made individual observations and chose to focus on certain aspects of the project, reflected in the first section of the document.
+This collection of documents serve to assist future Decathletes and Solar Decathlon Teams through discussions on team building, project organization and process, using sketches, drawings, written material, design documents, and graphics, completed over the two year course of the project.
 These documents provide personal testaments to the importance of this project to not only architecture and engineering students but to the leaders of tomorrow.